McBaws/comp/README.md

 # comp.py
-This script was originally written on VS R53 with Python 3.9 & has been tested on VS R63 with Python 3.11.
+This script was originally written for VS R53 and Python 3.9.
+It's been tested on VS R63 and Python 3.11.

 ### Prerequisites:
 1. [Install Vapoursynth](https://github.com/vapoursynth/vapoursynth/releases)